olpeh/olpeh.github.io/_posts/2021-03-02-js-should-be-your-last-resort.md

 title: 'JavaScript Should Be Your Last Resort'
 date: 2021-03-02 12:00:00 Z
 layout: post
-excerpt: 'Client side JavaScript is the single biggest reason for slow websites.
+excerpt: 'Client-side JavaScript is the single biggest reason for slow websites.
 It should be avoided and only used cautiously if nothing else works.'
 author: 'Olavi Haapala'
 author_twitter: '0lpeh'
 tags: performance HTML CSS JS